 If you look at the source code of such a page, you may see something like this:

 <div itemprop="aggregateRating" itemscope="" itemtype="http://schema.org/AggregateRating">

 <i class="star-img stars_3_half" title="3.5 star rating">

 <img alt="3.5 star rating" class="offscreen" src="/stars_map.png.">

 <meta itemprop="ratingValue" content="3.5">

 It might not immediately boost your rankings, but for your CTR (Click Through Rate) in the search engine rankings it will help.
-Research showed that users are 30% more likely to click on your result than a similar result without microdata.
+Research showed that users are 30% more likely to click on an enriched result than a similar result without microdata.